-Mitigation for ozone impacts should be considered for both the Stage 1 and longer term development and should focus primarily on measures which result in reductions in $NO_x$ emissions.
-The NSW tiered procedure for ozone assessment requires that a best management practice
+Mitigation for ozone impacts should be considered for the Stage 1 development and, if a decision is made to expand the airport beyond Stage 1, the long term development.
+Mitigation should focus primarily on measures which result in reductions in NO_x emissions.

-(BMP) determination, for facilities located within ozone non-attainment areas, should consider best available techniques (BAT) and/or emission offsets.
+The NSW tiered procedure for ozone assessment requires that a best management practice (BMP) determination, for facilities located within ozone non-attainment areas, should consider best available techniques (BAT) and/or emission offsets.
 As recommended in the local air quality assessment, emissions would be reduced were the proposed airport operator to implement BAT where it can, for example through the use of mains powered APUs at airport gates.
-It is recommended that any assessment of the effectiveness of any proposed management measures include an evaluation of the sensitivity of ozone concentrations to reductions in NOx and VOCs (i.e., ppb ozone per tonne of emissions) for future years.
+It is recommended that any assessment of the effectiveness of any proposed management measures include an evaluation of the sensitivity of ozone concentrations to reductions in NO_x and VOCs (i.e., ppb ozone per tonne of emissions) for future years.